-NordPass, in its sixth annual Top 200 Most Common Passwords report, has revealed the widespread use of weak passwords across 44 countries, including India.
-Unsurprisingly, the password “123456” tops the list globally and in India, with over 76,000 Indian users opting for it among 3 million worldwide.
-Another common choice, “123456789,” is the second most-used password globally and ranks fourth in India.
+NordPass has released its sixth annual Top 200 Most Common Passwords report, shedding light on the widespread use of weak passwords across 44 countries, including India.
+The findings reveal that millions of users continue to rely on predictable and insecure passwords, with “123456” leading the list globally and in India.
+More than 76,000 Indian users reportedly use this password, out of a staggering 3 million worldwide.
+Similarly, “123456789” is the second most-used password globally and ranks fourth in India.

-The study, conducted with NordStellar, highlights that nearly half of the world’s most common passwords rely on simple keyboard patterns such as “qwerty,” “123456789,” and “1q2w3e4r5t.”
-Indian users also follow this trend, sometimes adding a cultural touch, like using “Indya123” instead of “India123.”
-Other frequent choices in India include “password,” “admin,” and “abcd1234.”
+The study, conducted in collaboration with NordStellar, highlights a troubling reliance on simple and predictable keyboard patterns, such as “qwerty,” “123456789,” and “1q2w3e4r5t.”
+Indian users often follow global trends but occasionally add cultural nuances, such as using “Indya123” in place of “India123.”
+Other commonly used passwords in India include “password,” “admin,” and “abcd1234,” which are alarmingly easy to guess.

-- Enable multi-factor authentication: Add an extra layer of security to your accounts.
+- Enable multi-factor authentication (MFA): Add an extra layer of security to your accounts.

-- Use password managers: These tools help generate and store complex passwords.
+- Leverage password managers: These tools can generate and securely store complex passwords, making them easy to manage.

 Top 10 Most Used Passwords in India